 Differential transform method (DTM), which was first applied in the engineering field by Zhou [8], has many advantages: it solves the problem directly without the need for linearization, perturbation, or any other transformation.
-DTM is based on the Taylors series expansion.
+DTM is based on the Taylor's series expansion.
 It constructs an analytical solution in the form of a polynomial.
 It is different from the traditional high order Taylor series method, which needs symbolic computation of the necessary derivatives of the data functions.
 Taylor series method computationally takes a long time for larger orders while DTM method reduces the size of the computational domain, without massive computations and restrictive assumptions, and is easily applicable to various physical problems.
 The method and related theorems are well addressed in [9,10].

-Let us consider the (2+1)-dimensional Equal Width wave equation with diffusivity term as, under the initial condition
+Let us consider the (3+1)-dimensional Equal Width wave equation with diffusion term as, under the initial condition

-$$u_t = uu_x + u{xx} + u{xxt} + u{yyt}, (1)$$
+$$u_t = uu_x + u{xx} + u{yyt} + u{zzt},$$ (1)

-$$u(x, y, 0) = u_0(x, y).
-(2)$$
+$$u(x, y, z, 0) = u_0(x, y, z).$$ (2)

-In this work, we have employed the Homotopy Perturbation Method (HPM),DTM and ADM to solve the (2+1)-dimensional Modified Equal Width Wave equation with diffusion term.
+In this work, we have employed the Homotopy Perturbation Method (HPM),DTM and ADM to solve the (3+1)-dimensional Equal Width Wave equation with diffusion term.

-1.HOMOTOPY PERTURBATION METHOD (HPM):
+2.HOMOTOPY PERTURBATION METHOD(HPM):